 How did you become interested in marine science?

-Discuss your career.
+Talk about your present career.

 What makes SMAST special?